vankesteren/ProportionalFitting.jl/docs/src/index.md

 ## Multidimensional margins

-ItPropFit can also deal with multidimensional margins of arbitrary shape.
+ProportionalFitting can also deal with multidimensional margins of arbitrary shape.
 For example, consider the same `(3, 2, 3)` array as before:
 ```@example ex
 X = reshape(1:12, 2, 3, 2)
 ```